bookofproofs/bookofproofs.github.io/_sources/history/17th-century/caramuel.md

 8. Authored a pioneering book on Optics.
 9. Contributed to number theory and developed a theory which combined algebra and geometry.

-Born 23 May1606, Madrid, Spain.
+Born 23 May 1606, Madrid, Spain.
 Died 7 September 1682, Milan (now Italy).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Caramuel/)